-Many open-source DRL frameworks/libraries have been developed in recent years with varied capabilites.
-OpenAI Spinning Up [1] and Google Dopamine [5] are research frameworks for the fast prototyping of DRL algorithms.
+Many open-source DRL frameworks/libraries have been developed in recent years with varied capabilities.
+OpenAI Spinning Up OpenAI [2018] and Google Dopamine Castro et al. [2018] are research frameworks for the fast prototyping of DRL algorithms.
 They both implement numerous DRL algorithms with simple and pedagogical codes.
-Stable Baseline3 [19] is a stable and efficient DRL library, introducing the parallelism of sampling through vectorized environment.
-RLlib [13] is a generic DRL library that derives its strength from Ray communication procotols that enable scalable, distributed training.
-Podracer [12] from DeepMind is closely related to our GPU-podracer, which also focuses on the efficient usage of large computing resources for training DRL agents.
+Stable Baseline3 Raffin et al. [2019] is a stable and efficient DRL library, introducing the parallelism of sampling through vectorized environment.
+RLlib Liang et al. [2018] is a generic DRL library that derives its strength from Ray communication protocols that enable scalable, distributed training.
+Podracer Hessel et al. [2021] from DeepMind is closely related to our ElegantRL-podracer, which also focuses on the efficient usage of large computing resources for training DRL agents.
 However, it is designed for Google's tensor processing units (TPUs) that are inaccessible to many researchers and practitioners.